You are here

 3 Days of Spring Adventures in Washington, DC

-Celebrate Washington, DC in bloom with the cherry blossom trees and go around the world in one day with this DC itinerary
+Celebrate Washington, DC in bloom with the cherry blossoms, go around the world in one day and more with this DC springtime itinerary.For more cherry blossoms, exciting sports action and outdoor fun check out our ultimate guide to spring in DC.

 Day 1: The National Cherry Blossom Festival